MartinThoma/phlasch/.github/README.md

   The aiohttp app's engine key.
   Default: phlasch

-  *Note*: If you're not using Phlasch as an aiohttp lib don't mind this, but if you are, this is the app key which the database engine is set on after creation.
+  If you're not using Phlasch as an aiohttp lib don't mind this, but if you are, this is the app key which the database engine is set on after creation.

+### Shortener

-DB has no explicit runners as it is the core app for all the other apps.
+Shortener is the app which shortens all the links. it uses the following environment variables:

+- SHORTENER_BASE

+  The characters to use in the shortened url.
+  Default: 0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ

+  Some people prefer not to use the (O, o, 0), (I, l, 1) or some similar-looking characters at all.

+  **Warning**: ONCE SET, DO NOT CHANGE THIS!
+EVER!

+- SHORTENER_SHORTEN_URL

+  The url on which you can shorten links.
+  Default: shortener/shorten

+  *Note*: It is set as a slashed url so that it can't be mistaken with a shortened url.

+- SHORTENER_ORIGIN

+  The origin of the shortened url.
+  Default: *nothing*

+  In case you want to deploy the Redirector app on another host or domain, set this to the origin of that host or domain.

+  *Note*: If empty, it will use the origin of the Shortener host or domain.